Zinosine Tablets

 Direction for use

-Adults: Zinosine tablet – 1 tablet 2 times a day.
+Adults: 1 tablet to be taken 2 times per day.

 Take a few hours before or after taking other medications.
-Zinosine is taken with or without food, but it is better to take it at a fixed time.
+Zinosinemay is taken with or without food, but it is better to take it at a fixed time.
 It should be taken in the dose and duration as advised by your doctor.
-Do not exceed more than 2 tablets or 3 tsf a day as it may have harmful effects on your health.
+Do not exceed more than 2 tablets a day as it may have harmful effects on your health.
 Zinc Carnosine is well tolerated and safe to use with minimal common side effects.

 What is Zinosine ?